 Jump to:

-The ingredients are simple but they come together to create a super flavorful marinade that doubles as a delicious glaze.
+The ingredients are simple for this miso tofu but they come together to create a super flavorful marinade that doubles as a delicious glaze.

 See recipe card for quantities.